fpeterek/strojove-uceni/insurance-claims/README.md

 ### SVC

-The radial basis function and the linear function kernel live in a utopian universe where cyclists actually abide by the traffic laws (or better yet, do not exist at all), and people use their turn signals.
+The radial basis function and the linear function kernel live in a utopian universe where cyclists actually abide by the traffic laws (or better yet, do not exist at all), and drivers use their turn signals.
 But alas, the classifier which only predicts zeroes is the most accurate one we've had so far.

 Since the sigmoid kernel finally predicts a couple claims, we can also try increasing the `C` parameter.